Sammy-T/charge-edit/README.md

 # Charge Edit
 Charge Edit is a basic desktop application for creating and editing plain text files.
-Its features are similar to Notepad with some additions.
+It's built with [Electron](https://github.com/electron/electron) and its features are similar to Notepad with some additions.

 <img src="/gh-img/screen-1.jpg" />
 <img src="/gh-img/screen-2.jpg" />